DinaHamdan/FFM/FFM.markdown

 ## End of stage

-## TO DO :
+## CODE TO DO :
-remove useless tables in bdd phpmyadmin
+remove useless tables in bdd phpmyadmin add constraints for unique codes
-Resize photos
-référencement google  + sécurité
-RGPD: cookies
+Resize photos-upload to website - share link add javascript or animation for gallery add javascript for hamburger menu
 CSS BackOffice details
+Adjuste about us section buttons for screens bigger than 2000px Add php function to get agrè titles add adhésion type of adhesion (membre actif or adh"sion normal)

-            //TODO Need to add algorithm to check for photo width and height and change it accordingly
+//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick

 # Retour au GRETA